promisan/Prosis/OSS/README.md

 ## Apply license to text-base files

-The migration uses the `license-maven-plugin` to include the Apache License header to text-base files including and excluding custom extensions:
+The migration uses the `license-maven-plugin` to include Apache license headers recursively to all supported text-base files including and excluding custom extensions: